betrusted-io/betrusted-io.github.io/README.md

-Betrusted is a cryptoprocessor with a dedicated display and keyboard.
-It's a protected place for your private matters.
+Betrusted is a protected place for your private matters.
+It's built from the ground up to be checked by anyone, but sealed only by you.
+Betrusted is more than just a secure CPU -- it is a system complete with screen and keyboard, because privacy begins and ends with the user.

 <video width="100%" controls autoplay muted><source src="https://raw.githubusercontent.com/betrusted-io/betrusted-io.github.io/master/assets/media/betrusted_intro_450p.mp4" type="video/mp4"></video>
 [1080p version](https://bunniefoo.com/betrusted/media/betrusted_intro_1080p.mp4)